FaithWambugu/dsc-finalproject-phase1-moringa/README.md

 ## Overview

 This project focuses on performing a data-driven safety analysis of historical aviation accidents to inform the strategic selection of aircraft models for a new airline venture.
-The primary goal is to identify aircraft types that demonstrate the most favorable safety profiles, thereby minimizing operational risk and enhancing public trust for our new business.
+The primary goal is to identify aircraft types that demonstrate the most favorable safety profiles, thereby minimizing operational risk and enhancing public trust in our new business.
 The [data](https://www.kaggle.com/datasets/khsamaha/aviation-accident-database-synopses/data) from the National Transportation Safety Board that includes aviation accident data from 1962 to 2023 about civil aviation accidents and selected incidents in the United States and international waters.

 ## Business Understanding